DigiRoninCollective/gis-mcp/docs/getting-started.md

 This guide helps you install and run the GIS MCP Server quickly using pip (with uv) and shows how to connect it to your IDE/client.

-## Vibe Coding
-If you’re building agents via vibe coding, keep these context files open in your editor so the LLM understands the GIS MCP server:
-- `llms.txt`: summarized context for smaller windows.
-- `llms-full.txt`: full context when your model has a larger window.

 ### Prerequisites

 - Python 3.10+